 The A2B network will support a limited number of slots depending on the channel (audio stream) size and the sampling rate.
 Each pre-defined audio stream which shall be selected from DABUS-SR-REQ-086676/F-A2B Audio Stream ID assignments found in Ref [11] Audio Stream ID assignments will be mapped to one or more A2B slots.
 All audio streams shall be documented and approved by the in-Vehicle Infotainment & Connectivity team before usage.

-Rationale: The number of slots an audio stream is encoded on, and the slot location is dependent on the specific configuration the slaves receiving/sending those streams in the A2B network, however the audio stream (e.g. CHIME) should always have a specific sample rate (e.g. 48 kHz) and Channel Size (e.g. 24 bits).
+Rationale: The number of slots an audio stream occupies, and the slot location is dependent on the specific configuration the sub nodes receiving/sending those streams in the A2B network, however the audio stream (e.g. CHIME) should always have a specific sample rate (e.g. 48 kHz) and Channel Size (e.g. 24 bits).

 Rationale: At the sample rate of 48 kHz and 24 bits/sample the A2B network will support a total of 32 combined slots.